imaginationtech/constrainedrandom/README.md

 The index page is at `docs/_build/html/index.html` - you can open this in a web browser.

+## Tests and benchmarks

+Please see `tests/README.md` and `benchmarks/README.md` for more information.

 ## Releases/versioning

 Releases are created using tags from the repository and can be found on [PyPI](https://pypi.org/project/constrainedrandom/).